-migrate Migrates plugins from other frontend packages to djangocms-frontend.
+- migrate Migrates plugins from other frontend packages to djangocms-frontend.
 Currently supports djangocms_bootstrap4 and djangocms_styled_link.

-stale_references If references in a UI item are moved or removed the UI items are designed to fall back gracefully and both not throw errors or be deleted themselves (by a db cascade).
+Other packages can be migrated adding custom migration modules to the DJANGOCMS_FRONTEND_ADDITIONAL_MIGRATIONS setting. - stale_references If references in a UI item are moved or removed the UI items are designed to fall back gracefully and both not throw errors or be deleted themselves (by a db cascade).